 5. What is your take on the legislation of mental health?

 Legislation on mental health is too broad an area.
-I shall comment on that pertaining to rights of persons with mental illness.
+I shall comment on that pertaining to the rights of persons with mental illness.
 As per the information on www.prsindia.org, a web portal, which tracks various national bills and does legislative research, Mental Health Care Bill 2013 was introduced because the Mental Health Act of 1987 did not protect the rights of persons with mental illness nor promote their access to mental health care adequately.
 According to the new bill:

 Every person shall have the right to access mental health care and treatment from services run or funded by the government.
-The right to access mental health care includes affordable, good quality of and easy access to services.
-Persons with mental illness also have the right to equality of treatment, protection from inhuman and degrading treatment, free legal services, access to their medical records, and complain regarding deficiencies in provision of mental health care. (http://www.prsindia.org/billtrack/the-mental-health-care-bill-2013-2864/) If implementation is to match with the spirit of these words, this is a much-needed change.
+The right to access mental health care includes affordable, good quality and easy access to services.
+Persons with mental illness also have the right to equality of treatment, protection from inhuman and degrading treatment, free legal services, access to their medical records, and complain regarding deficiencies in the provision of mental health care. (http://www.prsindia.org/billtrack/the-mental-health-care-bill-2013-2864/) If the implementation is to match with the spirit of these words, this is a much-needed change.

 6. The students of this generation are more susceptible to emotional breakdowns due to many factors.
 Are there any tips or suggestions for improving a person’s emotional/mental health?

-I would like to list few quick tips for improving a person’s emotional/mental health using the acronym ‘BALANCE’
+I would like to list a few quick tips for improving a person’s emotional/mental health using the acronym ‘BALANCE’

 » Being in the present as much as possible